Highpoint2000/LiveMap/README.md

 ## Important notes:

 - In order to display the position correctly, your own coordinates must be entered in the web server!
-- A first display occurs as soon as a first PI code has been detected.
-The display is further specified when a station ID is received and updated dynamically when changes occur.
+- An initial display occurs as soon as a first PI code has been recognized.
+The display is further specified upon receipt of a station ID and updated dynamically as changes occur.
-- The position of the pop-up window can be changed by pressing the border and moving the window.
-By pressing and dragging the blue triangle in the lower right corner, the size of the window can be adjusted.
+- The position of the pop-up window can be changed by pressing the edge and moving the window.
+You can resize the window by pressing and dragging the blue square in the bottom right corner.
+- The frequency table can be shown and hidden using the red square.
+- Clicking on the green player symbol opens the link to the live stream (FMSCAN login required).
+- Clicking on the location shows all programs at the location, clicking again returns.
+The frequency displayed in the location list can be clicked directly.

 ## History:

 ### v2.0